The Gran Turismo movie is out now in the UK.

 After the Uncharted movie was a massive box office success despite mixed reviews, it's not surprising that Sony Pictures and PlayStation productions are adapting more popular PlayStation game franchises into big-budget movies and TV shows.

 As racing game fanatics, we’re delighted to say that one of these projects will be based on Gran Turismo.

-Latest news - Gran Turismo movie teaser trailer takes us behind the scene
+Gran Turismo movie teaser trailer takes us behind the scenes

 Ahead of its theatrical release, Sony Pictures Entertainment has shown the first footage of the Gran Turismo movie in a behind-the-scenes teaser trailer.